icann/root-metrics/rssac-047.md

 When the collection system observes unexpected measurements or metrics, they may warrant further investigation.
 Examples of unexpected results may include very high response latency to some or all instances of an RSI, DNSSEC validation failures, and excessive staleness.
 Investigation and publication of unexpected results is most likely in the best interest of affected parties to understand the reasons for and, if possible, rectify situations that lead to such results.

 To aid in debugging unexpected results, all DNS query measurements shall include the Name Server Identifier Option (NSID) option. `[mgj]` Furthermore, vantage points shall record the network route to both IPv4 and IPv6 addresses of each RSI, in every measurement interval, using commonly available tools such as traceroute, tracepath, or mtr. `[vno]` This additional information helps diagnose issues with the monitoring system (for example, if a route local to the monitoring system disappears it will show up in traceroute).
 The collection and storage of the extra debugging information is not the primary purpose of the vantage point and must not cause interruption or disturbance to measurement gathering.

+__Requirements in the following four paragraphs are not currently implemented.__

 If, in the course of collecting and aggregating the measurements from the vantage points, one or more vantage points is clearly impacted by a software or network failure, the collection system can temporarily exclude those vantage points from the threshold calculations. `[raz]` Any such exclusion needs to be described publicly, and the times that the vantage points' data is excluded be clearly stated. `[hnr]`